Methodology

 What do we count?

 We collect verifiable GOTY results from official game publications, award shows, and reader polls.
 Each result is assigned to the year when that game mainly competed, and the public page shows only the context needed to understand the ranking.
-Original links are kept internally so the record can be checked again when needed.

 Which results are included?